pharmaverse/admiraltemplate/README.md

 Coverage](https://raw.githubusercontent.com/pharmaverse/admiraltemplate/badges/main/test-coverage.svg)](https://github.com/pharmaverse/admiraltemplate/actions/workflows/code-coverage.yml)
 <!-- badges: end -->

 TA Extension package for ADaM in R Asset Library {admiral}.

-*Explore the rest of the packages in the {admiral} ecosystem [here](https://pharmaverse.github.io/admiralonco/cran-release/).*
+*Explore all the other packages in the [{admiral} ecosystem](https://pharmaverse.org/e2eclinical/adam/) to learn more about ADaM programming in R.*

 ## Table of Contents